knrt10/kubernetes-basicLearning/readme.md

 ## Learning Kubernetes

 This is just a simple demonstration to get a basic understanding of how kubernetes works while working step by step.
+I leant kubernetes like this and made this repo to solve some problems that I faced during my learning experience so that it might help other beginners.
 We won't be going into depth about docker :blush: but will see sufficient content to get you basic understanding to learn and work with kuberntes. :v: Hope you enjoy learning.
 If you like it please give it a :star2:.

+**Important :-** By seeing size of readme you might have second thoughts but to be honest if you work from start you won't experience any problem and learn along the way.

 ## Contents